Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-Here we propose \TRAx{} (\textbf{S}emiconductor-\textbf{Q}uantum-\textbf{W}ell \textbf{A}xion \textbf{R}adiometer \textbf{E}xperiment), a direct detection platform that leverages advances in quantum semiconductor heterostructures to overcome these obstacles.
-Our proposed experiment utilizes a magnetoplasmonic cavity based on ultrahigh-mobility two-dimensional electron gases (2DEGs) in a multiple quantum well (MQW) structure in a strong magnetic field engineered with a tunable epsilon-near-zero (ENZ) response in the THz band, where the axion-photon conversion signal can be resonantly and electromagnetically enhanced.
+Here, we propose a novel detection strategy, the Semiconductor-Quantum-Well Axion Radiometer Experiments (\SQWARE{}s), that leverages advances in quantum semiconductor heterostructures to overcome these obstacles.
+Our proposed experimental design utilizes a magnetoplasmonic cavity based on high-mobility two-dimensional electron gases (2DEGs) in a multiple quantum well (MQW) structure in a strong magnetic field engineered with a tunable epsilon-near-zero (ENZ) response in the THz band, where the axion-photon conversion signal can be resonantly and electromagnetically enhanced.
 In contrast to previous methods, the resonant frequency is scanned \textit{in~situ} simply by reorienting the MQW in the magnetic field.
-This approach enables efficient exploration of the previously inaccessible meV axion mass window, with projected sensitivities that can approach the well-motivated QCD axion parameter space under the DFSZ/KSVZ models~\cite{luzio_landscape_2020}.
-The combination of tunability, low-loss response, and scalable fabrication marks a major step toward closing the experimental gap in axion DM searches.
+This approach enables efficient exploration of the previously inaccessible meV axion mass window, with projected sensitivities that can approach the well-motivated QCD axion parameter space under the Dine-Fischler-Srednicki-Zhitnitsky and Kim-Shifman-Vainshtein-Zakharov models~\cite{luzio_landscape_2020}.
+The modular design also allows labs with different resource availabilities, including weaker magnets and alternative growth methods and semiconductor materials, to target unique mass ranges.
+The combination of using known high-quality materials with wide tunability and flexible, scalable fabrication methods marks a major step toward closing the experimental gap in axion DM searches.